Education in Japan: School subjects at the secondary level

-In Japanese elementary, junior and senior secondary schools, textbooks that have passed the certification process from the Ministry of Education (MEXT) must be used.
+In Japanese elementary, junior, and senior secondary schools, textbooks that have passed the certification process from the Ministry of Education (MEXT) must be used.

 Academic grading

 Japanese schools tend to follow different academic grading principles.
-Many universities use the following for assessments scores and marks:
+Many universities use the following for assessment scores and marks:

 Primary school levels

 Elementary school students (years 1 through 6) are expected to complete their compulsory primary school education (義務教育, gimu kyoiku) as well as pass the admissions examinations for junior high schools.

 Secondary school levels

-In order for students to enter the secondary school level, students are required to sit for and pass the admissions examinations set by the schools.
-Failure indicates that students cannot proceed to secondary schools.
+For students to enter the secondary school level, students are required to sit for and pass the admissions examinations set by the schools.
+Failure indicates that students cannot proceed to secondary school.

-Secondary education in Japan is difficult in that it rigorously prepares students for university entrance.
-Many parents often send children to private cram schools known as juku (塾) in order to help prepare them for the university entrance examinations such as the National Centre Test (国立センター試験).
+Secondary education in Japan is difficult because it rigorously prepares students for university entrance.
+Many parents often send children to private cram schools known as juku (塾) to help prepare them for university entrance examinations such as the National University Entrance Qualification Examination (大学入試共通テスト).
 Classes for juku are typically held in the evenings after students have completed their regular day courses.

-Most secondary schools in Japan have a numerical grading system from 5 to 1 with 5 being the highest score.
+Most secondary schools in Japan have a numerical grading system from 5 to 1, with 5 being the highest score.